NayWinMyint/smartCharger/README.md

 # smartCharger
-A working prototype mobile phone app that charges the mobile phone by buying credit from the Blockchain network.
+A working prototype mobile phone app that charges the mobile phone by buying credit from the private Blockchain network.

 ## Requirement